ParedesGab/PP3-my-community-finances-app/README.md

 ![Menu option 4](documentation/website-screenshots/33-user-selection-option4.png)

++ The application first displays the report title and a description of what this feature is about:

 +   **Generating Monthly Finance Reports:** Users can generate detailed financial reports for any month of 2025.
 The report includes:
-    -   **Total Income:**  The sum of all income entries for the selected month, displayed in European currency format.
+    -   **Aggregated Total Income:**  The sum of all income entries for the selected month, displayed in European currency format.
-    -   **Total Expenses:** The sum of all expense entries for the selected month, displayed in European currency format.
+    -   **Aggregated Total Expenses:** The sum of all expense entries for the selected month, displayed in European currency format.
-    -   **Cash Balance:** The difference between total income and total expenses for the selected month, displayed in European currency format.
+    -   **Net Financial Balance:** The difference between total aggregated income and total aggregated expenses for the selected month, displayed in European currency format.

-    The application clearly indicates whether the balance is positive or negative.
+    The application will indicate whether the community/group balance is positive or negative:
-    🎉🎉 Positive Balance!: "cash balance amount EUR"
+    🎉🎉 Positive Balance!: "amount EUR"
-    🚨🚨 Negative Balance!: "cash balance amount EUR"
+    🚨🚨 Negative Balance!: "amount EUR"

     -   **Expense Breakdown by Category:** A detailed breakdown of expenses for the selected month, showing the total amount spent in each category, displayed in European currency format.
     -   **Highest Expense Category:** The expense category with the highest total spending for the selected month, also displayed in European currency format.

-+ The application first displays the report title in green using colorama to stand out and then prompts the user to enter the month for the report (figure above).
++ Then it prompts the user to enter the month for the report (figure above).

 + Month input field is required and cannot be left empty.